Type the Apple symbol on your iPhone or iPad using text replacement

 Tap Save.

-Now, you'll be able to type your shortcut of choice on your iPhone or iPad and insert the Apple symbol on iPhone or wherever and whenever you like.
-For the sake of Apple and the internet, however, use your newfound powers wisely and sparingly.
+Now, you'll be able to type your shortcut of choice on your iPhone or iPad and insert the Apple symbol on your iPhone or wherever and whenever you like.
+However, for the sake of Apple and the internet, use your newfound powers wisely and sparingly.